 The program consists of four core professional learning experiences.
 You will need to attend/complete these four core workshops/modules and submit a portfolio of evidence of practice (five artefacts) to be eligible to seek AFHEA recognition.

-The workshops will be held at Nathan campus over two days in Trimester 2, 2019.
-They will be offered again at the Gold Coast campus in Trimester 1, 2020.
-They can be attended in any order and during either Trimester, so you can choose the sessions which best fit your schedule.
+The workshops will be held at the Gold Coast campus over two days in Trimester 1, 2020.
+They will be offered again at Nathan campus in Trimester 2, 2020.
+The workshops can be attended in any order and during either Trimester, so you can choose the sessions which best fit your schedule.

 - Reflecting on Curriculum Design Practices